How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 Update Ubuntu Before Google Chrome Installation

-Before we initiate the installation process, ensuring that your Ubuntu system is up to date is critical.
-This helps prevent potential conflicts during installation, as outdated software can sometimes interfere with new installations.
+Ensure that your Ubuntu system is up to date before we initiate the installation process.
+This helps prevent conflicts during installation, as outdated software can sometimes interfere with new installations.

 To update your system, execute the following command in the terminal: